Why differentiation of instruction is the best option for your students

 Then I learned, even though it is so tempting to jump right into centers to get to that valuable guided learning time, don’t fall into the trap that I did.
 Here’s what I discovered:

-At the beginning of the school year, I spent several weeks discussing expectations in my class meetings was a great way to establish a solid classroom culture.
+At the beginning of the school year, I spent several weeks discussing expectations in my morning meetings.
+It was a great way to establish a solid classroom culture.
 What worked for me was sitting on the floor with my students where I was at eye level with them.
 Research shows that this makes young children more comfortable.
 We spent that time getting to know one another and growing as a class.

 Getting ready for centers is the best way for students to thrive